jwilliams2023/Grubhub-Price-Match-Submission-Optical-Character-Recognition/README.md

 ## Overview
 This is a **Grubhub Price Match Guarantee** website automation script that decreases the time needed to submit proof of a lower-price cart found elsewhere.

+The script leverages **Tesseract OCR** to automatically extract text from images of lower-price carts, which users submit as proof for the price match guarantee.
+With OCR, the system can read and interpret the contents of the cart images, eliminating the need for manual entry.

+Tesseract OCR, powered by AI techniques such as machine learning, enhances the script’s ability to accurately recognize and extract text, even from images of varying quality.
+This AI capability allows the script to handle different fonts, image conditions, and layouts efficiently.

 When you run this script, it will look similar to this:

 ![Demo Video](https://github.com/jwilliams2023/Grubhub-Price-Match-Submission-OCR/blob/master/Resources/DemoVideo.gif)

 *Note: At the end of the GIF, I manually submitted the image proof, but there is a line of code that just needs to be uncommented to auto-submit.
 I keep it commented out since I want to be 100% sure everything is accurate.*

+## How OCR, AI, and Image Preprocessing Help

+Using **Tesseract OCR**, this script can read and extract text from the images of cart prices that you submit.
+OCR technology converts the text in these images into machine-readable data, allowing the automation process to fill in the necessary information without you having to type it manually.

+### Image Preprocessing and Normalization
+To improve the accuracy of text extraction, we implemented **image preprocessing** techniques such as:

+1. **Resizing**: Images are resized to 33% of their original dimensions to optimize text detection.
+Smaller image sizes help OCR engines process the text more efficiently.

+2. **Contrast Enhancement**: A contrast filter is applied to enhance the visibility of the text in the images.
+By improving contrast, the text becomes clearer, making it easier for Tesseract to recognize.

+3. **Black and White Conversion**: The images are converted to black-and-white (binary) format.
+This reduces noise and makes the text stand out from the background, further improving recognition.

+4. **Inversion (Negative Image)**: For some images, inverting the color values (creating a negative) can make the text easier to read, especially when dealing with light text on dark backgrounds.

+These preprocessing steps ensure that the text is more readable and suitable for OCR, significantly improving the recognition accuracy.

+### Using Tesseract with Different Configurations
+We used **Tesseract’s LSTM-based OCR Engine** with the following configuration for optimal results:
+- **OEM (OCR Engine Mode)**: We used OEM 1, which enables the LSTM neural network-based OCR engine.
+- **PSM (Page Segmentation Mode)**: PSM 4 was chosen to detect text within image regions that are formatted in columns or lines.

+We also experimented with different image versions (original, resized, contrasted, black-and-white, and inverted) to extract text.
+By concatenating the recognized text from all versions, we ensure that no important information is missed.

+Tesseract’s AI-powered capabilities allow it to recognize text in various image conditions, making the price match submission process faster and more reliable.

 ## Requirements
 Several modules and libraries are required to run the script: